CapGeek: History

-Despite Wuest stating that he had no intentions of selling, offers were made, as high as "six figures" in some cases.
-Wuest declined all purchase inquires.
+Matthew Wuest

+Matthew Wuest (May 11, 1979 – March 19, 2015) was a Canadian sports reporter and internet entrepreneur.
+Born in the small community of Stanley, New Brunswick, Wuest worked for Metro Halifax, covering a range of sports for their paper and website, but specialized in ice hockey.
+Before working with Metro, Wuest earned a bachelor's degree in computer science from the University of New Brunswick in 2001, following that up with a bachelor of journalism at the University of King's College in 2004.
+On the side, Wuest ran a site that updated the progress of Detroit Red Wings prospects, which was called RedWingsCentral.com.
+Matthew created CapGeek in 2009 while still working for Metro.
+Wuest was described as a very humble man who was passionate of his work, but never wanted attention.
+He rarely talked about his site in person, with one colleague revealing that he hadn't known Wuest owned CapGeek until three years into its existence, when a mutual friend informed him.

 Wuest died in the early hours of March 19, 2015, at the age of 35, due to colon cancer.
 Many websites and reporters paid their respects, with TSN, The Hockey News, The Globe and Mail, The Toronto Star, The National Post, Sportsnet and Wuest's former employers Metro International being the notable publications.
 These authors and more wrote articles covering the life and career of Wuest, with some offering homepage coverage.

 On May 15, 2015, the Red Wings organization announced that they would be renaming the championship trophy of their NHL prospect tournament to the Matthew Wuest Memorial Cup.